2020 has accelerated digital transformation across industries and businesses. Don’t miss out on advanced technologies such as content intelligence.

 Many organizations shifted to remote-working models overnight, early in the pandemic – which often required the adhoc digitization of processes and related artifacts.
 Thus, cleanup efforts are part of the 2021 priorities, to transform resulting bricolage into sustainable solutions.
 But don’t be mistaken: The uptick in the use of digital, caused by the worldwide pandemic, is here to stay; the migration to digital technologies continues well into the recovery.
 Digital laggards will struggle to remain competitive and to differentiate.

 As the demand for automation is a key accelerator to digital transformation, it will likewise increase further in 2021 and beyond.
-What can be automated will be automated, by combining advanced technologies like AI, machine learning, RPA (Robotic Process Automation) and advanced analytics.
-Gartner calls this trend Hyperautomation – as it proves to have a significantly higher impact than traditional automation capabilities.
+What can be automated will be automated, by combining advanced technologies like artificial intelligence (AI), machine learning, robotic process automation (RPA) and advanced analytics.
+Gartner calls this trend hyperautomation – as it proves to have a significantly higher impact than traditional automation capabilities.

 This process already affects content generation – for instance in customer service, as with chatbots.
 The importance of transparency and ethical integrity in this context shouldn’t be underestimated, even more so in the face of predictions for this trend to spread to areas such as medical or legal advice.

 To counteract the acceleration of the information chaos, organizations should consider leveraging and orchestrating content intelligence capabilities.
 To lighten dark data and for amplifying the value of corresponding content resources, content intelligence tackles the information chaos at its origin, making information more easily searchable, widely accessible, and enriched with context.